Formal Investigation of Discrimination or Discriminatory Harassment

 How to request an investigation

-To initiate an investigation, the complainant should submit the following information in writing to OC_CaseManager@wisc.edu:
+To request an investigation, the complainant should submit the following information in writing to OC_CaseManager@wisc.edu:

 - Your contact information (i.e., name, telephone number, and email address.)

-- The name and title of the person(s) who allegedly discriminated.
+- The name and title of the person(s) who allegedly discriminated against you and their relationship to you (advisor, supervisor, colleague, instructor, classmate, etc.).

-- A short summary of the actions or incidents believed to be discriminatory or harassing, including dates, times and locations when possible.
-Please explain why you believe these actions or incidents were based on the identified protected basis.
+- A short summary of the actions or incidents believed to be discriminatory or harassing, including dates, times, and locations when possible.

-- The effect that the treatment or actions have had on the complainant’s work, instructional, or study environment, or the complainant’s ability to take part in university programs or activities (i.e., the adverse action or outcome).
+- The effect that the treatment or actions have had on your work, instructional, or study environment, or your ability to take part in university programs or activities (i.e., the adverse action or outcome).

-- Optional: A statement of an outcome or resolution the complainant believes would be an appropriate remedy for the complaint.
+- Optional: A statement of an outcome or resolution you believe would be an appropriate remedy.

 Deadline to request